 Lord Cranworth thus felt that there were no policy considerations which compelled a decision in favour of the second mortgagee and went on to hold that the authorities in fact supported a decision in favour of the first mortgagee.
-Lord Chelmsford attempted to rebut the points made by Lord Cranworth: 3
+Lord Chelmsford attempted to rebut the points made by Lord Cranworth:

 The reason upon which the doctrine proceeds is, "that it was the folly of the Second Mortgagee with notice to take such security."
 Now, what is this but to say that a Mortgagee, by taking a security for advances which may never be made, may effectually preclude a Mortgagor from afterwards raising money in any other quarter?
-And as the First Mortgagee is not bound to make the stipulated further advances, and with notice of a subsequent mortgage he can always protect himself by inquiries as to the state of the accounts with the Second Mortgagee, if he chooses to run the risk of advancing his money with the knowledge, or the means of knowledge, of his position, what reason can there be for allowing him any priority?
-What injustice is done to him by postponing him to the Second Mortgagee under such circumstances?
+And as the First Mortgagee is not bound to make the stipulated further advances, and with notice of a subsequent mortgage he can always protect himself by inquiries as to the state of the accounts with the Second protect himself by inquiries as to the state of the accounts with the Second Mortgagee, if he chooses to run the risk of advancing his money with the knowledge, or the means of knowledge, of his position, what reason can there be for allowing him any priority?
+What injustice is done to him by post-poning him to the Second Mortgagee under such circumstances?
 But, on the other hand, if it is to be held that he is always to be secure of his priority, a perpetual curb is imposed on the Mortgagor's right to encumber his equity of redemption.